targetteal/o2-pt/game-book.md

 The facilitator must simply allow the list item owner to engage others in their roles and duties as desired, until a path for resolving the tension is identified.

-The facilitator must attempt to allow time for processing every tension list item within the sync function, and in order to do so may cut off the processing of any item that’s taking more than its due share of the remaining time.
+The facilitator must attempt to allow time for processing every tension list item within the sync mode, and in order to do so may cut off the processing of any item that’s taking more than its due share of the remaining time.

 The secretary then records any requested projects and actions accepted by the participants.

-The sync function structure can be changed entirely with a patch, provided that the goal is maintained.
+The sync mode structure can be changed entirely with a patch, provided that the goal is maintained.

-## Adapt Function
+## Adapt Mode

-The goal of the adapt function is to process tensions into structural changes in the circle.
+The goal of the adapt mode is to process tensions into structural changes in the circle.
 These changes include:

 - Adding, removing or changing circle roles;
 - Adding, removing or changing sub-circles;
 - Adding, removing or changing circle patches;
 - Adding, removing or changing circle restrictions;

-What can be done in the adapt function can only be done inside the adapt function.
-This means that you cannot add, remove or change the circle structure outside this function.
+What can be done in the adapt mode can only be done inside the adapt mode.
+This means that you cannot add, remove or change the circle structure outside this mode.
 Except for asynchronous proposals.

-The facilitator must ask the secretary to build a list of tensions to process, exactly as described in the sync function.
+The facilitator must ask the secretary to build a list of tensions to process, exactly as described in the sync mode.

 After the tension list is built, the facilitator must guide the resolution of each tension list item, using the following process guidelines: